DRAFT: Constitution of the Kingdom of Union Jacks

 5. The Home Office is to use its budget to construct, operate, and maintain Fire Hydrants, which provide water to Fire Engines on demand from the municipal water supply.

-11. The Ministry of Defense is to be tasked with the operation of the KUJ’s military.
+11. The Ministry of Defence is to be tasked with the operation of the KUJ’s military.

 12. The Ministry of Justice is to be tasked with executing judicial operations and operating the prison system.